Seabagel/202011-ValorantMuffin/README.md

 > `"prefix brave"`
 - Need a *better* weapon?
 Be brave and **roll** for a `single round`.
 - You *might* get a different weapon, but you'll have to use it <ins>until the round ends</ins>

-## Features:
-- **Case *inSenSiTIVE***
-- 🖥⌨ Gives the link to Github source code (aka this page)
-- 💂‍♂️🙏 Gives Valorant "Bravery" challenges
-- ⏳✔ Implemented: Re-roll that doesn't include duplicates
-- 🍞🙏 Recite bible verses
-- 📆⌚ Tells you time and date, based on country

 # How to install:
 1. Install npm on your computer from [Node.JS](https://nodejs.org/en/)